 2. Fold your hands on your belly.

-4. Fill up the belly with a normal breath.
+4. Fill up the belly with normal breath.
 Try not to breathe in too heavily.
-The hands should move up when you breathe in, as if you are filling up a balloon.
+The hands should move up when you live as if you are filling up a balloon.

-5. Avoid lifting the shoulders as you inhale; rather, breathe into the stomach.
+5. Avoid lifting the shoulders as you inhale; breathe into the stomach.

 6. Breathe out slowly to the count of “5.”